tomrailio/Prompt-Engineering/README.md

 # Prompt-Engineering

-Prompts for ChatGPT and MidJourney
+Prompts for ChatGPT, MidJourney and alike.